expo/expo/docs/pages/versions/unversioned/sdk/media-library.md

 ### `MediaLibrary.requestPermissionsAsync()`

 Asks the user to grant permissions for accessing media in user's media library.
-Alias for `Permissions.askAsync(Permissions.CAMERA_ROLL)`.

 #### Returns